 World War II brought a lot of changes to our world, and Goleta was no exception.
 Our little airport served as the backdrop for a Marine air station that served as a training base for multiple squadrons that went on to support combat operations in the Pacific Theater.
 This sleepy little agriculture […]

-Editor’s Note– “Around 1965, my mother took a carload of kids along with her to go grocery shopping at the only store in town, the 101 Ranch Market.
+Editor’s Note– “Around 1965, my mother took a carload of kids along with her to go grocery shopping at her favorite store in town, the 101 Ranch Market.
 After shopping, she loaded the kids back into the car and headed home.
 As she pulled into her driveway out in Ellwood, one […]

 If you lived in Goleta in the late 60’s and early 70’s, you may remember seeing these almost comical looking aircraft flying around, but do you know they served a very serious purpose and helped man land on the moon?
 They were called Guppies, and their story is quite interesting.
 It […]